JakeBrown-IT/modern-c-projects/03/projects/04/README.md

-# Section 03 Project 04 -- phone-format
+# Section 03 Project 04

 Write a program that prompts the user to enter a telephone number in the form `(xxx) xxx-xxxx` and then displays the number in the form `xxx.xxx.xxx`: